opspec-pkgs/project/README.md

 ## if maintaining an image, use pkg version as image tag
 ensures stability of image

-## if maintaining an image, publish the image to [https://hub.docker.com/u/opspecpkgs/](https://hub.docker.com/u/opspecpkgs/)
+## if maintaining an image, push to [https://hub.docker.com/u/opspecpkgs/](https://hub.docker.com/u/opspecpkgs/)
 keeps all packages in a single namespace in docker w/ shared access by opspec-pkgs contributors